marcusjwhelan/nedb-shell/README.md

 ... // docs equals an array
 ... }
 #
-# If you would like to return the array of documents simple use the toArray() cursor function
+# If you would like to return the array of documents simply use the toArray() cursor function
 let johnUsers = db.users.Find({ firstName: 'John' }).toArray()
 #
 #